King calls for schedule clarity ahead BJK Cup Finals

 Scheduling concerns will keep some of the top women's players from competing at the Billie Jean King Cup Finals in November and the tournament's namesake said on Wednesday that the calendar needs a rethink.

-The showpiece women's team event, featuring 12 nations and a prize money purse of $9 million, will take place from Nov.
-7-12 in Seville, Spain and begins two days after the conclusion of the WTA Finals in Cancun, Mexico.
+The showpiece women's team event, featuring 12 nations and a prize money purse of US$9 million, will take place from Nov 7-12 in Seville, Spain and begins two days after the conclusion of the WTA Finals in Cancun, Mexico.

 When Swiatek pulled out in 2022 due to a short rest period after the WTA Finals she said the "situation is not safe for our health" and hit out at tennis' governing bodies for the sport's packed schedule.